BergstromDomain/MainApp/docs/section_1_getting_started/1_1_setting_up_environment.md

 ### Setting Up Environment ###
-I have had multiple failed attempts developing on Windows, using *VirtualBox*, using the *Windows Subsystem for Linux* as well as using dual boot and developing in *Ubuntu*.
+> I have had several failed attempts developing on Windows, using *VirtualBox*, using the *Windows Subsystem for Linux* as well as using dual boot and developing in *Ubuntu*.
 I've ended up spending more time getting the environments ready than working on my actual app.
-When I took a Ruby on Rails course from Udemy, I was introduced to __AWS Cloud9__ which is what I have decided to use going forward.
+When I took a Ruby on Rails course from Udemy, I was introduced to *AWS Cloud9* which is what I have decided to use going forward.

 #### Creating a Cloud9 Environment in AWS ####